 - starting your transition-to-retirement

 - severe financial hardship

 A major life change like forced retirement due to redundancy can create a huge window of opportunity to make positive lifestyle changes.

-When you’re occupied with your work, you rarely think about how much it defines our identity until it’s taken away through redundancy.
+When you’re occupied with your work, you rarely think about how much it defines your identity until it’s taken away through redundancy.

-As we have discussed being made redundant can be the catalyst either for a crisis in your confidence, bitterness, hurt, confusion, anxiety, anger and for some people debilitating mental anguish.
+As discussed being made redundant can be the catalyst either for a crisis in your confidence, bitterness, hurt, confusion, anxiety, anger and for some people debilitating mental anguish.